 Omega Optical’s design services are founded on years of technical experience.
 We were one of the first companies to embrace computer-aided thin-film design practices in the 1970s and have remained at the forefront.
 Many of our designers have also worked in the manufacturing department.
 This insight streamlines the design process, avoiding designs that are difficult to manufacture.
 It also allows us to quickly pick the right materials system and deposition process for your individual application and set of specifications.
 Involving us in the early stages of conception is important in order to maximize the design process and optimize the filters to your application.

 Our goal is to play a collaborative role in your projects within the Life Science, Industrial, Commercial, Astronomy, Defense and Aerospace markets.

 Omega’s Optics shop is crucial to many steps in the manufacturing process.
 Raw (rough sawn) glass plates are ground and polished to the desired thickness with state-of-the-art flat optic surfacing capability; SPEEDFAM 16B-5 lapper and double-sided polisher.
 These machines have the ability to quickly process large quantities of optical glass with high precision.
 For small lots or specialty substrates, we have spindle, double planetary and high-speed polishers.
-Plates are checked for flatness with certified optical flats before proceeding to the coating steps.
+Plates are checked for flatness with certified optical flats or the Davidson interferometer before proceeding to the coating steps.